livz/livz.github.io/_tips/Batch-convert-images.md

 ## Overview

-**_sips_** is a very useful built-in utility on MacOS for _scriptable image processing_.
+**_sips_** is a very useful built-in utility on macOS for _scriptable image processing_.
 It can do a lot of stuff, but let's see a few handy use cases:

 1. Convert multiple images from one format to another (e.g. _jpg_ to _png_):